matttm/imposter-db/README.md

 ## Getting started

 To begin, you must have Go and Docker installed.
 In case you are on mac, docker won't work by itself, unless you install docker desktop.
-If you're like me and PREFER CLIs, then install, `colima` which is a container runtime, and can serve as a "docker daemon".
+If you're like me and PREFER CLIs, then install, `docker` and `colima` which is a container runtime, and can serve as a "docker daemon".

-First, you need to run the docker daemon, which you can do if using Colima by running:
+Once you have the prereqs, you need to run the docker daemon, which you can do if using Colima by running:
 ```
 colima start
 ```